Key Takeaways

 Fluoride to Strengthen Teeth

 If your child's tooth sensitivity is related to cavities, in-office fluoride treatments can prove to be beneficial.
 Fluoride strengthens the teeth's enamel, lowering one's risk for extensive tooth decay.
-Usually, special fluoride treatments, such as the use of a fluoride gel or foam, are only needed if your child has a higher-than-average risk for tooth decay.
-Although you can purchase fluoride gel to use at home, it's only available with a prescription from your child's dentist.
+Usually, special fluoride treatments, such as the use of a fluoride varnish, are only needed if your child has a higher-than-average risk for tooth decay.
+High fluoride varnish is only for in-office use by dental professionals.

 Encouraging Good Oral Care Habits